Brief: The Bible includes descriptions of dragons and dinosaurs.

-Needed: Optional - Dinosaur and Dragon Legends video, Dinosaur and Dragon Legends quiz
+Needed: Dinosaur and Dragon Legends quiz (student sheet)

 24 And God said, "Let the land produce living creatures according to their kinds: livestock, creatures that move along the ground, and wild animals, each according to its kind."
 And it was so.
 25 God made the wild animals according to their kinds, the livestock according to their kinds, and all the creatures that move along the ground according to their kinds.
 And God saw that it was good.

-2. Like the video showed us last week, Dinosaurs were created in their kinds by God.
+2. Dinosaurs were created in their kinds by God.
 God did not create each species of dinosaur, but He created them in their family groups, in their kinds.
 The flying and swimming dinosaurs were created on day 5 with the rest of the flying and swimming animals and the land dinosaurs were created on day 6 with the rest of the land animals.

 3. Most of the dinosaurs were killed in the Flood.
 Those that survived the Flood eventually became extinct due to the changing climate of the world after the Flood, a reduced food supply, and hunters.